hxtree/galaxyops/README.md

 Architecture outlines the stuff that is hard to change.
 In the realm of architecture, it's not merely about constructing individual buildings; it's about designing the city.
-Similarly, our opinionated approach to running enterprise architecture on AWS go beyond the confines of a single project; it lay the groundwork for the entire landscape.
+Similarly, our opinionated approach to running enterprise architecture on AWS goes beyond the confines of a single project; it lay the groundwork for the entire landscape.

 Explore to jumpstart your enterprise application development.
-Adopt modern DevOps practices on AWS with a monorepo architecture like this one to expedite your software pipeline.
+Adopt modern DevOps practices on AWS with a monorepo architecture like this one to expedite your software pipeline[^1].
 This repository goes beyond theory—it's a hands-on showcase, containing diverse working placeholder packages actively employed in developing a cooperative RPG.